nvtkaszpir/vagrant-gitlab-runners/README.md

 vagrant plugin install vagrant-reload
 ```

-- ensure you have proper plugin installed for given prodivers
+- ensure you have proper plugin installed for given providers
 - ensure you have configured system to be able to use given provider, refer to
   documentation details provided by given plugin (especially for LXD)

-- go to your gitlab install, find project
+- go to your GitLab install, find project
 - go to Settings (on the bottom left), CI/CD, Runners settings, click expand
-- there is a section 'Specific Runners', with url and token in red, copy it.
+- there is a section 'Specific Runners', with URL and token in red, copy it.

 # Adjusting setup
 - go into specific directory
-- copy .secrets.dist to .secrets
+- copy ``.secrets.dist`` to ``.secrets``

-- edit .secrets and update runner name, url, project token to register and tags
+- edit ``.secrets`` and update runner name, URL, project token to register and tags

 - execute command in shell, to load env vars:
 ```bash